MicrosoftDocs/well-architected/well-architected/ai/design-methodology.md

 When users interact with your AI system, *they place their trust in its ethical functionality*, despite the opaque logic of AI models.
 This trust holds you accountable for designing the system to prevent unethical behaviors such as manipulation, content toxicity, IP infringement, and fabricated responses.

-Responsible AI should be embedded in systems operations and the culture of the team.
-The practices must extend throughout the lifecycle of user interaction—from the user's initial intent to use the system, during sessions, and even during disruptions caused by system errors.
+Embed responsible AI in systems operations and the culture of the team.
+The practices must extend throughout the lifecycle of user interaction.
+It begins with the user's initial intent to use the system, continues through sessions, and even includes disruptions caused by system errors.

 Content moderation is a key strategy in responsible design of generative AI, where requests and responses are evaluated in real time to ensure safety and appropriateness.
 As part of the experimentation loops, strive to make algorithms fair and inclusive to minimize bias.
 Bias can enter the system through actual sessions or when you gather feedback.